aditya-kapilavai/My-work-portfolio-/README.md

 # My-work-portfolio-
-This repo contains videos of my previous works mentioned in my CV for the publication This repo also contains my C++ and Matlab  codes that are carried oy during master's and bachelor's studies
+This repo contains videos of my previous works mentioned in my CV for the corresponding publications This repo also contains my C++ and Matlab  codes that were carried oy during my master's and bachelor's studies